jvanovost/dc09_spt/README.md

 spt.set_path("main", "primary", "ovost.eu", 12128, "0123", key=None)
 ```

-Each spt can handle 4 paths, labeled main.primary, main.secundary, back-up.primary and back-up.secundary.
+Each spt can handle 4 paths, labeled main.primary, main.secondary, back-up.primary and back-up.secondary.
+The main path is for the main transmission path, where the fast poll message will be sent.
+Main.primary connects to the primary receiver, main.secondary to the secondary receiver.
+The back-up path will only be used if the main path is unavailable except for the slow poll to show its availability.

 ### set the polling frequency and messages for fail and restore
 Polling is defined in SIA-DC09 to show the communication path is available for transfer of events.
 The polling interval is, for Europe, defined in the EN-50136-1 norm.